“I love you, and will always love you.”

 “I need you very much.”

 - Provide hope.
 There are many individuals living with CTE and surrounded by loved ones that are doing OK.
 To the CTE victim everything can seem hopeless.
 They may need prescription drugs to help with depression and mood.
 They may need help getting and keeping a job.
-They don’t need told they are grumpy, or too angry, or a failure.
 Suicidal thoughts are a major symptom of CTE so be careful.
+Hope is very important.

 “There is research going on out there to provide a cure.
 Stay strong and we will get there together.”